-Most developers work with binary data and it is helpful for them to know about the data if they are able to read the data in a human-readable format.
+Most developers work with binary data and it is helpful for them to know about the data if they can read the data in a human-readable format.

 In this tutorial, we learn about how to use hexdump command with examples.